rauhja/Wolt-DeliveryFeeCalculator-2024/README.md

 ## Description

-This is my front-end solution for the preliminary assignment for the Wolt summer 2024 engineering internship.
+This is my front-end solution for the preliminary assignment for the [Wolt summer 2024](https://github.com/woltapp/engineering-internship-2024) engineering internship application.
 The app is built by using Vite, React and TypeScript.
 For unit and E2E testing I used Jest and Cypress.

 ## Installation